 Meal Replacement Powders (MRPs)

-Meal Replacement Powders can be more effective than straight protein shakes for putting you in an anabolic state.
+Meal Replacement Powders can be more effective than straight anabolic supplements as protein shakes for putting you in an anabolic state.
 One advantage is that they contain carbs, which produce an anabolic insulin response.
 These carbs also give you more calories than protein shake would contain.
 A single serving typically provides 400 to 550 calories, with some going as high as 600.
 That is exactly the sort of energy influx you need if you are intent on adding muscle bulk to your body.

 Be sure to avoid MRPs that are loaded with sugars.
 If you need to sweeten your MRP, try adding fruit or honey.
 Also, be wary of MRPs that throw so much extra stuff into the mix that they verge on becoming weight gainers.
-In doing so, these products are typically trying to carve out a unique niche, allowing the manufacturer to say, “Look - I’ve got something special here”.
-Many of them have added creatine, for example.
+In doing so, these products are typically trying to carve out a unique niche, allowing the manufacturer to say, “Look – I’ve got something special here”.
+Many of the anabolic supplements have added creatine, for example.

 My recommendation is not to buy an MRP with everything already mixed into it because it robs you of the ability to individualize it.
 You may have this 5-pound bucket of something with creatine, and, if you decide you don’t want creatine you’re stuck.
 Aim for a basic mix of protein and carbs instead.

 Nitric Oxide has become extremely popular in bodybuilding circles.
 Nitric oxide is a free-form gas produced by the body to help cells communicate with each other.
 At the molecular level, it’s composed of the amino acid arginine, chemically connected to the compound alpha-ketoglutarate (itself synthesized from the amino acids ornithine and glutamine).
 Nitric oxide is produced within the flat endothelial cells that line the inside of blood vessels.
-When endothelial re stimulated - for example, during muscle contraction - nitric oxide is synthesized and released.
+When endothelial restimulated – for example, during muscle contraction – nitric oxide is synthesized and released.